-E-Levy: MTN, AirtelTigo agree to reduce charges to cushion customers
+E-levy: MTN, AirtelTigo agree to reduce charges to cushion customers

 A statement issued by the Ghana Chamber of Telecommunication (GTC) on behalf of the telcos on Friday, December 17 said extensive deliberations have been held with the government on the need to lessen the impact of the e-levy on customers.

-With this decision, customers will pay less on their transfers as government also negotiates with the telcos on how to deduct the 1.75 percent proposed to be taxed on electronic transactions.
+With this decision, customers will pay less on their transfers as the government also negotiates with the telcos on how to deduct the 1.75 per cent proposed to be taxed on electronic transactions.
 Less than GH¢100 transactions will, however, be exempt.

 The new levy, expected to raise almost GH¢7 billion per annum, was announced by the Minister of Finance, Kenneth Nana Yaw Ofori-Atta, in the 2022 budget presented to Parliament on Wednesday, November 17.